SAME DAY STD TESTING

 A urinalysis is a group of tests that detect and semi-quantitatively measure various compounds that are eliminated in the urine, including the byproducts of normal and abnormal metabolism as well as cells, including bacteria, and cellular fragments.
 Urine is produced by the kidneys, located on either side of the spine at the bottom of the rib cage.
 The kidneys filter wastes and metabolic byproducts out of the blood, help regulate the amount of water in the body, and conserve proteins, electrolytes, and other compounds that the body can reuse.
 Anything that is not needed is excreted in the urine and travels from the kidneys to the bladder, through the urethra, and out of the body.
 Urine is generally yellow and relatively clear, but every time someone urinates, the color, quantity, concentration, and content of the urine will be slightly different because of varying constituents.

 STD Testing Panel

 Often times when one or more STD are suspected to have been contracted a STD panel is the best course of action.
 The leading indicator of carrying an STD is a having been diagnosed previously with any other STD.
 For this reason a broad panel of STD screens is usually recommended.
-Running a panel is standard for Tulsa std testing.
+Running a panel is standard for full panel std testing.